 JJ: In our center, the headquarters of the European Performance Institute, we work with a mix of top players and amateurs of all skill levels from novice to scratch.

-Our primary goal is help a player discover and develop their signature swing.
-This is a two phase process— first the body and then, the swing.
+Our primary goal is to help a player discover and develop their signature swing.
+This is a two-phase process— first the body and then, the swing.

 RB: Is there a big difference working with top tour pros and an average amateur?